aprilweilab/pyigd/README.md

 # pyigd

 PyIGD is a Python-only parser the [Indexable Genotype Data (IGD) format](https://github.com/aprilweilab/picovcf/blob/main/IGD.FORMAT.md).
-We have a short
+See our short
-[preprint paper](https://www.biorxiv.org/content/10.1101/2025.02.05.636549v1.abstract) that describes the format and some of its advantages.
+[paper](https://academic.oup.com/bioinformaticsadvances/article/5/1/vbaf205/8241955) (or the [preprint](https://www.biorxiv.org/content/10.1101/2025.02.05.636549v1.abstract)) that describes the format and some of its advantages.

+For tools to manipulate IGD files (and convert VCF to IGD), use `igdtools` (`pip install igdtools`).

-For a C++ library that supports creating and parsing IGD, see [picovcf](https://github.com/aprilweilab/picovcf) (which also supports VCF -> IGD conversion).
+For a C++ library that supports creating and parsing IGD, see [picovcf](https://github.com/aprilweilab/picovcf) (which supports VCF to IGD conversion).

 ## Installation